jasmin-palmer/jasmin-palmer.github.io/_pages/projects/fpopDMEProject.md

 The goal of DME is to introduce students who do not have a strong background in engineering to the basics of design and manufacturing, which is accomplished in the *best* way possible by building competitive robots.

 We were tasked with building a remote-controlled robot to play soccer.
+This is Clutz, my soccer-playing bot.
+He has rear-wheel drivetrain and two spring-loaded flippers to kick the soccer ball.
+The wheels and flippers are controlled via remote control provided by DME staff.

 {% capture fig_img %}
 ![Foo]({{ '/assets/images/fpopDME_Project/ClutzTheRobotWithController.jpg' | relative_url }})